Conservation medicine

-Conservation medicine is an emerging, interdisciplinary field that studies the relationship between human and animal health and environmental conditions.
-It is also known as ecological medicine, environmental medicine, or medical geology.
+Conservation medicine is an emerging, interdisciplinary field that studies the relationship between human and non-human animal health and environmental conditions.
+Specifically, conservation medicine is the study of how the health of humans, animals, and the environment are interconnected and affected by conservation issues.
+It is also known as planetary health, environmental medicine, medical geology, or ecological medicine.

 The environmental causes of health problems are complex, global, and poorly understood.
 Conservation medicine practitioners form multidisciplinary teams to tackle these issues.
 Teams may involve physicians and veterinarians working alongside researchers and clinicians from diverse disciplines, including microbiologists, pathologists, landscape analysts, marine biologists, toxicologists, epidemiologists, climate biologists, anthropologists, economists, and political scientists.

-Clinical areas include HIV, Lyme disease, severe acute respiratory syndrome (SARS), avian influenza, West Nile virus, malaria, Nipah virus, and other emerging infectious diseases.
+Prevalence

+A physician in the 1800s, Rudolf Virchow, once said "between animal and human medicine, there is no dividing line- nor should there be".
+The intersection of the health of animals, humans, and their environment has been an area of discussion since then.
+The term conservation medicine was first described in the 1990s with the recognition of the impact human population, environmental degradation, illegal hunting, and biodiversity loss contributed to the health of wildlife populations in Africa.
+The increasing interest in conservation medicine since then represents a significant development in both medicine and environmentalism.

+While the initial discovery of conservation medicine focused on health of wildlife populations, it became apparent that human health is also impacted by animals and the environment as humans became more aware of zoonotic diseases.
+Diseases that spread between animals and humans such as certain strains of the flu, salmonellosis, West Nile virus, the plague, coronaviruses (severe acute respiratory syndrome (SARS) and Middle East respiratory syndrome (MERS)), rabies, brucellosis, malaria, HIV, avian influenza, Lyme disease, Nipah virus, and other emerging infectious diseases are among the few human diseases known to be connected to the environment or animal health.
+As of 2023, up to 70% of emerging infectious diseases (EID) originate from animals, which has brought the concept of conservation medicine to the forefront of current ideas in healthcare.

-The term conservation medicine was first used in the mid-1990s, and represents a significant development in both medicine and environmentalism.
-While the hands-on process in individual cases is complicated, the underlying concept is quite intuitive, namely, that human health, wildlife health, and ecosystem health are all related.
+While the hands-on process of conservation medicine in individual cases is complicated, the underlying concept is quite intuitive, namely, that human health, wildlife health, and ecosystem health are all related.
 The threat of zoonotic diseases that travel to humans from animals is central.
 For example, burning huge areas of forest to make way for farmland may displace a wild animal species, which then infects a domesticated animal.
 The domesticated animal then enters the human food chain and infects people, and a new health threat emerges.
 Conventional approaches to the environment, animal and human health rarely examine these connections.
 In conservation medicine, such relationships are fundamental.
 Professionals from the many disciplines involved necessarily work closely together.